dbarelop/TP-WS15_igloo/system/README.md

 ### erase all
 * erases complete memory (all bits set to 1)
 * must be handled with care: only 1 000 000 cycles endurance (should only be called by user, not automatically)
+* eraseprotection is disabled automatically triggered by reset

 #### TX
 |              |